emsesp/EMS-ESP32/README.md

 Type | Description
 --- | --- |
 0x06 | time on thermostat Y,M,H,D,M,S,wd
-0xA8 | setting low, manual, clock, overrule clock setting, manual setpoint temperature 0xA3 | thermostat temperatures
-0x91 | set point room temperature x 2, room temperature x 10

 Refer to the code in ``ems.cpp`` for further explanation on how to parse these message types and also reference the EMS Wiki.

 ### 3. EMS Sending

 Telegram packets can only be sent after the Boiler sends a poll to the sending device.
-The response can be a read command to request data or a send command to return data.
+The response can be a read command to request data or a write command to send data.
 At the end of the transmission a poll response is sent from the client (e.g. ``<ID> <BRK>``) to say we're all done and free up the bus for other clients.

 When doing a request to read data the ``[src]`` is our device (0x0B) and the ``[dest]`` has it's 7-bit set.
-For example to request data from the Thermostat use ``[dest] = 0x97`` as RC20 has an ID 0x17.
+Say we were requesting data from the thermostat we would use ``[dest] = 0x97`` since RC20 has an ID of 0x17.

 When doing a write request, the 7th bit is masked in the ``[dest]``.
-After a write request the destination device will send either a single byte 0x01 for success or 0x04 for fail.
+After this write request the destination device will send either a single byte 0x01 for success or 0x04 for fail back.

+Every telegram sent is echo'd back to Rx.

  ## The Code